CBP plans to build border wall across Tijuana River, where no barrier exists

-SAN DIEGO (Border Report) — U.S. Customs and Border Protection has announced a plan to extend the border wall and have it cut across the Tijuana River where the river enters the U.S. in San Ysidro, Calif.
+SAN DIEGO (Border Report) — U.S. Customs and Border Protection has announced plans to extend the border wall and have it cut across the Tijuana River where the river enters the U.S. in San Diego.

+The Tijuana River flows from south to north and crosses from Mexico into the U.S. right next to the San Ysidro Port of Entry.
+Usually, the river has more debris and old tires in it than it has water.
+But there is no barrier between the two countries here.

+This is the location where, on the morning of Nov.
+25, 2018, hundreds of mostly Central Americans who were part of a migrant caravan rushed the U.S. side of the border, prompting U.S. Border Patrol agents to fire tear gas at the group.
+An iconic photo of a mother running from tear gas canisters while holding on to her young twin daughters immortalized the incident.

-It’s approximately 0.2 miles across the Tijuana River.
+The proposed wall would stretch approximately 0.2 miles across the Tijuana River.
 The new wall would connect existing walls that end at the east and west banks of the river.
-The proposed wall would include a bridge, a vertical lift gate to allow the water to flow below, lighting, a 20-foot wide roadway and a maintenance walkway.
+The project includes a bridge, a vertical lift gate to allow the water to flow below, lighting, a 20-foot-wide roadway and a maintenance walkway.

-The wall would be supported by a series of 30-foot-tall bollards or steel planks anchored on the river bottom.
+The wall would be supported by a series of 30-foot-tall bollards or steel planks anchored on the riverbed.

 Just down stream, a berm at least 4 feet tall will also be constructed for debris control.